NobodyXu/swaystatus/README.md

 # swaystatus

-A lightweight yet feature-rich status bar for i3 or sway.
+A lightweight yet feature-rich status bar for i3 or swaybar.

 ![screenshot]